core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables:
 : rt :=
   : Resource Type (optional).
-MAY contain the value "core.rd", "core.rd-lookup", "core.rd-group" or "core.rd\*"
+MAY contain one or more of the values "core.rd", "core.rd-lookup", "core.rd-group" or "core.rd\*"

-Content-Type:
+Content-Format:
 : application/link-format (if any)

-Content-Type:
+Content-Format:
 : application/link-format+json (if any)

-Content-Type:
+Content-Format:
 : application/link-format+cbor (if any)

 The following response codes are defined for this interface: